 These examples can also help a business to create a digital marketing report.
 In this data-driven world, it is essential to keep your digital efforts in a concise, factual and presentable way.
 Digital marketing has become a must-have part of the overall strategy, and to make sure you have all your data in one place, a KPI dashboard software can track a campaign’s performance in real-time, while setting an alarm so you can be automatically notified when specific digital marketing KPIs changes its course or performs below expectations.
 Let’s see this through some examples.

 1) Content Quality Control

 We all know the old content marketing saying: content is king, context is queen.
 To be certain your content production and article engagement is on its track, this digital marketing report example showcases a peek into an interactive dashboard representing the most important data for creating a content piece.
 With this marketing report template, you can get a clear overview of all the content stages before and after publishing.
 By seeing how much time a story needs to be written, you can conclude if the writer is struggling, or there is not enough time for the reviewing process?
 This whole story turnaround can provide deeper data-insights and, therefore, drive to measurable actions by decision-makers.

+We have answered what is marketing reporting, provided extensive examples, analyzed various reports and given you tips on what to focus on when creating your own.
 Why so much data analysis, in the end?
 Simply because we started this article with Peter Drucker’s quote, “what isn’t measured, cannot be improved”.
 These reports are slicing, dicing, and analyzing data, while connects the dots between your marketing activities and the goals originally set.
 They help you draw conclusions – but also lessons! – from your campaigns, various tests, and mistakes.
 They help you spot problems as well as opportunities to catch, and replicate success.

 To start benefitting from your marketing data and create professional dashboards, start our 14-day free trial and create reports with just a few clicks!